joerdav/xc/doc/content/task-syntax/environment-variables.md

 linkTitle: "Environment Variables"
 menu: { main: { parent: 'task-syntax', weight: 10 } }
 ---
-## How to use environment variables
+## Task Environment Variables

-You can define environment variables that will be used during the execution of your task.
+The `environment` attribute can be used to define environment variables that should be set before a task runs.

+## Syntax

-Do this by adding an `env:` or `environment:` between the H3 of the task name and the command
+Do this by adding an `env:` or `environment:` between the task name and the script.

 ````markdown
 ## Tasks